thkukuk/lastlog2/README.md

 ## Configuration

 The `pam_lastlog2.so` module will be added in the `session` section of the service, which should display the last login message and store the new data.
-On openSUSE Tumbleweed and MicroOS, the following line needs be added at the end of `/etc/pam.d/common-session`:
+On openSUSE Tumbleweed and MicroOS, the following line needs be added to `/etc/pam.d/postlogin-session`:

 ```
 session optional pam_lastlog2.so